TanelTeemusk/SecretTracker/README.md

 <img src="app-icon-small.png" width="64" height="64">
 # SecretTracker

-A professional iOS application for tracking and managing location data.
+An iOS application for tracking and managing location data.
 This project was developed as a technical assessment for a leading Estonian technology company.

 ## Features